sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Would it be cool to create a QR code scan for login on Processing?
 It seems there is a QR code scan lib avaiable.
 - Would it be cool to add sound when login fail and a happy sound when login success?

+### AddCard Functionality (Srivatsa Mulpuri)

+What I have done this week

+- I went through the Processing tutorial online and examples on cmpe202 github
+- Created shapes and GUI elements like buttons using processing

+What will I do do next week?

+- Integrate the personal project source code for Settings and Add Card Functionalities
+- Create Buttons in Settings screen for a better user experience
+- Implement the screen redirection functionality from settings to AddCard

 ## Journal Week #2

 ### Login Function (Yinghua Qin)